 Despite growing debate about the qualities of big data and the ways it might be changing knowledge creation and paradigms in the social sciences, opinions on these themes remain rather fragmented and heritage scholars’ contribution to the conversation has been very limited so far.
-This conference will generate focussed discussion on the ontologies, epistemologies and ethics of undertaking heritage research drawing on big data.
-Our aim is to discuss possible uses of big data to study contemporary interventions on the past.
-To do so, we will reflect on empirical work that has been undertaken on this topic until now, and foster critical thinking and theory development from the ground up.
-Together, speakers and delegates will unpack the multiple forms of ‘technicity’ that lie behind digital heritage research, and engage with the conceptual implications of applying data science in and for heritage studies.
-As part of this, we will consider the heritage we are producing while performing our research – through collecting, deleting, editing, synthesising and rehashing.
+This conference was generate focussed discussion on the ontologies, epistemologies and ethics of undertaking heritage research drawing on big data.
+Our aim was to discuss possible uses of big data to study contemporary interventions on the past.
+To do so, we reflected on empirical work that has been undertaken on this topic until now, and foster critical thinking and theory development from the ground up.
+Together, speakers and delegates unpacked the multiple forms of ‘technicity’ that lie behind digital heritage research, and engaged with the conceptual implications of applying data science in and for heritage studies.
+As part of this, we considered the heritage we are producing while performing our research – through collecting, deleting, editing, synthesising and rehashing.

 Mark Altaweel, Reader in Near Eastern Archaeology, UCL Institute of Archaeology.

 Chiara Bonacchi, Lecturer in Heritage, University of Stirling.